Welcome to the Wine Economics Research Centre

 The Wine Economics Research Centre was established in February 2010 by the School of Economics and the Wine 2030 Research Network of the University of Adelaide, having been previously a research program in the University's Centre for International Economic Studies.
 Its purpose is to promote and foster its growing research strength in the area of wine economics, and to complement the University's long-established strength in viticulture and oenology research.

 The Wine Economics Research Centre is unique in Australia and one of few similar sites around the world.
-This centre has close links with the Center for Wine Economics at the Robert Mondavi Institute at the University of California, Davis, and with the Journal of Wine Economics.
+It has close links with the Center for Wine Economics at the Robert Mondavi Institute at the University of California, Davis, with the University of Bordeaux IV's Wine Economics Group, with the American and European Associations of Wine Economists, and with the Journal of Wine Economics.

 Aims of the Centre